 Toro isn't as big a name as some of the others reviewed here, but that doesn't mean they lack a reputation.
-Toro is a name to turn to for power, efficiency and performance.
-This trimmer is no exception to that rule, and it has more juice than any other weed eater reviewed here today.
+Toro is a name to turn to for power, efficiency, and performance.
+This PowerPlex trimmer is no exception to that rule, and it has as much juice as any other weed eater reviewed here today.

-Though the battery is sleek, it is a bigger unit than many others.
+Though the battery is sleek, it is a bigger unit and heavier than many others.
 Luckily, this weed eater is nicely balanced and feels great and maneuverable in use.
-The body and construction is of such high quality that you feel very little vibration, despite the extra power.
+The body and construction are of such high quality that you feel very little vibration, despite the extra juice.

 If you're concerned about power, Toro is one of the best cordless grass trimmers around, with excellent customer reviews to boot.

-The power cell on this trimmer is outstanding, offering up to 70 minutes of continuous use.
-If you have a larger lawn or garden space and you need a longer battery span, this is the option to go for.
+The power cell on this trimmer is top of the class, offering up to 70 minutes of continuous use.
+If you have a larger lawn or garden space and you need a super long-lasting battery pack, this is absolutely the option to go for.

-If you're planning to replace a gas powered trimmer, I'd say you should be aware of the battery life of these things.
-They typically last between 30 and 60 minutes of continuous use, and the batteries will take anywhere from 30 minutes to 2 hours to charge up (depending if you have a fast charger or not).
+If you're planning to replace a gas-powered trimmer, I'd say you should be aware of the battery life of these things.
+They typically last between 30 and 60 minutes of continuous use, and the batteries will take anywhere from 30 minutes to 2 hours to charge up (depending on if you have a fast charger or not).